PCMDI/ESMBenchmarkViz/docs/paper/paper.md

 # Distribution

-`ESMBenchmarkViz` is available for Linux and MacOS, following the [installation instructions](https://pcmdi.github.io/ESMBenchmarkViz/installation.html).
+`ESMBenchmarkViz` is available for Linux and MacOS via the conda-forge channel on Anaconda or pip, following the [installation instructions](https://pcmdi.github.io/ESMBenchmarkViz/installation.html).
 We host all development activity at the [GitHub Repository](https://github.com/PCMDI/ESMBenchmarkViz).
-We plan to set up a conda-forge channel on Anaconda for an easier installation.

 # Acknowledgements